Carnegie Mellon University

 Your Journey in Undergraduate Economics

-With five degree options, five concentrations, and many course electives, the undergraduate economics program opens up a wide variety of career avenues to explore.
-In whichever degree program you choose, research will be an integral part of your experience in and out of the classroom, from start to finish — beginning with your first economics courses and ending with independent research in the Senior Project capstone course or the Senior Honors Program in Economics.
+With five Economics majors available at Carnegie Mellon, there is a wide variety of career avenues to explore.
+In whichever major you choose, research will be an integral part of your experience in and out of the classroom, from start to finish — beginning with your first economics courses and ending with independent research in the Senior Project capstone course or the Senior Honors Program in Economics.
 In the end, you’ll be prepared to lead, innovate, and stand apart in any field you choose.

 “One of the things that stands out about Carnegie Mellon’s economics program is that a lot of courses are offered through the Tepper School.
 I’ve been able to dabble in all sorts of learning environments and become a well-rounded graduate.”